 Turn off the computer screen and write yourself an action list.

 Sometimes having incentive rewards will help you get the job done.
-The embarrassment of not finishing a task and loosing $100 will hurt.
+The embarrassment of not finishing a task and losing $100 will hurt.
 Failing stings.
 You will be pumped to continue.

 4. Website Blocker